Skip to content

 Barn owl

-Barn owls are a beautiful and fascinating species of birds found around the world, with the exception of polar and desert regions, most of Indonesia and some Pacific Islands.
+Barn owls are a beautiful and fascinating bird species worldwide, except in polar and desert regions, most of Indonesia, and some Pacific Islands.

-They have large eyes, thin legs and long wings that help them to hunt silently in low light conditions.
+They have large eyes, thin legs, and long wings that help them hunt silently in low-light conditions.

-Their white colouring helps them blend into their surroundings making it easier for them to catch prey.
+Their white colouring helps them blend into their surroundings, making catching prey easier.

-Barn owls are nocturnal hunters who use their impressive hearing capabilities to locate rodents moving within vegetation or tunnels beneath the ground.
+Barn owls are nocturnal hunters using their impressive hearing capabilities to locate rodents moving within vegetation or underground tunnels.

-They also feed on insects such as beetles, moths etc., which they can detect from high up in flight using their excellent vision even at night time.
+They also feed on insects such as beetles, moths, etc., which they can detect from high up in flight using their excellent vision even at night.

 Also Featured In: Belarus Birds You Should KnowEuropean Birds